Skip to content

 Commercial solar finance for food production

 Food production and processing facilities are among the strongest UK commercial solar sites — high continuous demand from refrigeration, cold-storage, processing equipment, packaging lines, and lighting; large rooftop areas on production halls; supply-chain ESG procurement pressure from major retailers; and stable trading positions that make tax-allowance capture straightforward.
 Most food-sector solar projects deliver IRRs at the upper end of the commercial-sector range.
+For full details on claiming the 50% FYA on food production solar installations, see our 50% First Year Allowance guide.

 Sector finance angle